leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 ## Complex Monitoring

 Active Beaver Activity: Do you see beaver or signs of beaver that indicate they are very likely still in the area and actively maintaining dams?
+Signs of activity can include fresh material harvest, food scraps floating in ponds behind dams.

 Around Flow: Flow that goes around the dam whether that's right at the ends of the dam or there is side channel formation.